In the world of espionage, sex is a dangerous weapon.

 Some of the most effective honey traps were actually set by East German ‘Romeos’, Stasi spies who seduced their way into West German hearts and minds.

-SPYSCAPE gets swept off its feet with the 10 most alluring honey traps:
+SPYSCAPE gets swept off its feet with several of the most alluring honey traps:

 Fang Fang, as Christine Fang is known, had relationships with two US mayors and targeted Democratic politicians in what US officials believe was a political intelligence operation run by China.
 Fang Fang likely didn’t pass classified information while she was in the US from 2011 to 2015, but she was in a position to observe government officials and their habits, schedules and social networks.
 Federal investigators were so concerned they gave a defense briefing to Eric Swalwell, a California Democratic congressman who Fang Fang had helped with fundraising.
 She fled the US shortly after Swalwell cut ties with her.